Multiplexed Streaming Codes for Messages with Different Decoding Delays in Channel with Burst and Random Erasures: Construction

-A comprehensive proof of this statement is provided in the Appendix.
+In this section, we delve into a more detailed discussion about sum rate when comparing with separate encoding.
+We assert that, when $T_{\mathrm{v}}>T_{\mathrm{u}}+B>T_{\mathrm{u}}>B$, for both \( B < 2N - 1 \) and \( B \geq 2N - 1 \), the sum rate achieved by explicit constructions is strictly larger than that of separate encoding.
+The sum rate of separate encoding is derived though a fixed proportion of the two sources of symbols, which is equal to that in our approach.
+The sum rate of separate encoding is denoted as $R_{\text{sep}}$.
+And we can prove the following inequality holds:

-In order to quantitatively demonstrate the advantages of our improved coding, we perform the analysis below.
-The analysis was carried out with fixed channel parameters $B=9$ and $N=3$.
-A detailed representation of the relevant gain in sum rate for varying time delays $T_v$, $T_u$ is presented in Table \ref{table:gain_values}.
-It can be observed that when $T_v>T_u+B$, there exists a non-negligible gain in sum rate, achieving up to 12.60\% gain.
-The gain values indicate that the scheme offers a good improvement over the baseline coding rates.
+The detailed proof of this statement is provided in Appendix E.

-Furthermore, in comparison to multiplexed erasure codes outlined in reference \cite{15} for burst channels.
-Indeed, this implies that our code is tailored to the scenario where $N = 1$ within sliding window parameters.
-Interestingly, since $B\geq2N-1=1$, we observe that our code shares the same parameter set and sum rate as the one presented in \cite{15}.
-This implies that our code adheres to the sum rate bound specified for burst channels.
+To quantitatively illustrate the superiority in sum rate offered by our explicit constructions, we conducted an analysis with fixed channel parameters \( B = 9 \) and \( N = 3 \).
+Table I presents a detailed relative gain in sum rate for varying \( T_{\mathrm{v}} \) and \( T_{\mathrm{u}} \) compared to separate encoding.
+It is observed that when \( T_{\mathrm{v}} > T_{\mathrm{u}} + B \), there is a non-negligible gain in sum rate, reaching up to 16.00\%.
+These gain values indicate a significant improvement over separate encoding.